sbslee/pypgx/docs/cli.rst

 Introduction
 ============

-This section describes the command line interface (CLI) for PyPGx.
+This page describes the command line interface (CLI) for PyPGx.

 For getting help on the CLI: